samuelcolvin/em2/SPEC.md

 The leader can't do anything "illegal" since conversations are "append only", also all actions should be signed.

-Some actions require a check before they can occur, eg.:
+Some actions require a check before they can occur eg.:
-* locking a message before modifying it, eg. need to make sure that that message isn't locked.
+* locking a message before modifying it
+* deleting a message
 * locking the subject before editing it
+* changing participants? (adding should be fine, just deleting or changing perms)
 * any others?

 I guess these special actions should require a version number equal or more recent that the last action